QC Yaskawa V1000 / A1000 / GA500 / GA800 TCP Modbus Or EtherCAT Communication Setup

 - H1-07: (Default or 0006)

-Follow these instructions to change parameters in the drive:
+Follow these instructions to change parameters in the VFD:

-1) Press down arrow until screen reads "PAR."
+1) Press ˅ until screen reads "PAR."
 Press Enter.

-5. Use the arrow to change the value to "00."
+5. Use ˄ and ˅ to change the value to "00."
 Press Enter.
 The screen will flash "End" and go back to the previous screen.

 6. Use the moves in 4 and 5 to change the remaining parameters: (modbus only)